jacobeddy26/capstone/README.md

 Capactive Touch input system, sub-board LEDs for illuminating hints, a LCD Touchscreen (currently semi-functional), and the Micro-Max Chess Engine.

-The original code was a ported chess program to Arduino MEGA by Diego Cueva.
+The original code, "Chessuino" was a ported chess program to Arduino MEGA by Diego Cueva (June 2014).
 Based on
 Micro-Max, version 4.8, a chess program smaller than 2KB (of non-blank source), by H.G.
 Muller.

-Port to Atmel ATMega644 and AVR GCC, by Andre Adrian Original code, "Chessuno" code by Quito junio 2014 of Ecuador
+Port to Atmel ATMega644 and AVR GCC, by Andre Adrian

 As of graduation, the system was about 75-80% functional.
 The SCARA, Capacitive Touch input, and LED hint output systems are all fully functional.
 The wiring inside the board does make the system sensitive however, but a full